skhussain123/OPENAISDK-TEST_PREPRATION/Prompt-&-Context-Engineering/topics.md

-Prompt and Context Engineering Certification Exam is Now Ready for You

 The foundation course for Agentic AI program covering Prompt and Context Engineering is now complete:

 #### 1. Class Recording Playlist: